Summer is our favourite day of the year.

 VISIT THE LIVERPOOL ARAB ARTS FESTIVAL

 Each year, the festival brings a thrilling celebration of Arab culture to venues across the city and showcases the richness of Arab culture through a packed programme of visual art, music, dance, film, theatre, literature and special events.
-It takes place from the 16th-24th July and they will be going out with a bang on the 24th at Sefton Park Palm House in partnership with LIMF.
+It takes place from the 16th-24th July.
 Expect live music, storytelling and tasty local cuisine.
 Info here.

 SAIL ON DOWN TO THE INTERNATIONAL MERSEY RIVER FESTIVAL

 The International Mersey River Festival will once again sail into Liverpool complete with ships, stages and things for all ages – and it’s set to host the very first Northern Boat Show.
 For music lovers, there’s plenty on offer as Music on the Waterfront forms part of the celebrations – 2014 saw a fantastic DJ set from Craig Charles, as well as performances from The Christians, Jaki Graham, Esco Williams and the Band of HM Royal Marines to name but a few.
-More info here.
+It’s on 24-25th June, more info here.

 SHAKE YOUR TAIL FEATHER AT BRAZILICA